-- 12.6.1 Students are required to comply with all Banner Health and BCGMC policies and procedures during the clinical experience. - 12.6.2 Students shall have access only to patient information that is a necessary part of the approved rotation. - 12.6.3 Students, as participants in an educational program, must at all times wear a Student Identification Badge issued by Human Resources. - 12.7 Application and Approval Process A request for approval for medical and physician assistant student rotation at BCGMC must be submitted to the Medical Staff Services Department for processing at least one month in advance of the rotation.
+- 11.4.1 APRN students may participate in care and management of patients. - 11.4.2 At the discretion of the preceptor and Banner Health Clinical Education Rotation Agreement, APRN students may obtain Powernotes training and document in the electronic medical record.
+Otherwise, they will be granted view-only training and access. - 11.4.3 Documentation is countersigned by faculty promptly.
+Faculty members are ultimately responsible for all required components of the medical record. - 11.4.4 APRN students may not dictate. - 11.4.5 All activities are under the direct guidance and supervision of faculty. - 11.4 Restrictions Student Activities - 11.4.1 Students may not create discharge summaries or operative reports; - 11.4.2 Students may not enter orders. - 11.4.3 Students may not independently perform procedures without direct supervision. - 11.5 Student Responsibilities - 11.5.1 Students are required to comply with all Banner Health and medical center policies and procedures during the clinical experience. - 11.5.2 Students shall have access only to patient information that is a necessary part of the approved rotation. - 11.5.3 Students, as participants in an educational program, must at all times wear a Student Identification Badge. - 11.6 Application and Approval Process A request for approval for medical and physician assistant student rotation at medical centers must be submitted to the Medical Staff Services Department for processing at least one month in advance of the rotation.
 APRN student applications will be processed by the RN Clinical Educator and forwarded to Medical Staff Services for tracking.
 Students, with the assistance of their school, will supply documentation as required by the affiliation Banner Health Clinical Education Rotation Agreement prior to starting the clinical experience.
-Once a specific program has received approval from the BUMC-P GME Committee and the BCGMC Medical Executive Committee, individual students may be accepted for rotation upon successful completion of the above application process. - 12.8 Orientation APRN, Medical and PA Students will be oriented to Banner Health policies, programs, and channels of communication. - 12.9 Fees and Services A facility stipend will apply, in the amount provided in the Clinical Education Rotation Agreement, to offset expenses involved in the student rotation for those core rotations and other rotations in which the student spends a substantial amount of their time in the hospital.
-This fee covers services provided by Banner Casa Grande Medical Center including access to: patient (with consent); education and teaching areas; computer systems and training, and meals provided in the Physician's Lounge.
+Once a specific program has received approval from the BGSMC GME Committee and the Medical Executive Committee, individual students may be accepted for rotation upon successful completion of the above application process.

+- 11.7 Orientation APRN, Medical and PA Students will be oriented to Banner Health policies, programs, and channels of communication. - 11.8 Fees and Services A stipend will apply, in the amount provided in the Clinical Education Rotation Agreement, to offset expenses involved in the student rotation for those core rotations and other rotations in which the student spends a substantial amount of their time in the hospital.
+This fee covers services provided by the medical centers including access to: patient (with consent); education and teaching areas; computer systems and training, and meals provided in the Physician's Lounge.